kubestash/docs/docs/concepts/crds/backupconfiguration/index.md

 - **repositories :** specifies a list of repository information where the backed up data will be stored.
 KubeStash will create the respective `Repository` CRs using this information.
 Each repository consists of the following fields:
   - **name :** specifies the name of the `Repository`.
   - **backend :** specifies the name of the backend where this repository will be initialized.
 This should point to a backend name specified in `.spec.backends` section.
 For using a default backend, keep this field empty.
+  - **backupVerifier :** specifies the name of the `BackupVerifier` which will be used to verify the backed up data in this repository.
+You can refer to a `BackupVerifier` of a different namespace by providing `name` and `namespace` fields.
   - **directory :** specifies the path inside the backend where the backed up data will be stored.
   - **encryptionSecret :** refers to the Secret containing the encryption key which will be used to encrypt the backed up data.
 You can refer to a Secret of a different namespace by providing `name` and `namespace` fields.
 This field is optional.
 No encryption secret is required for `VolumeSnapshot` backups.
   - **deletionPolicy :** specifies what to do when you delete a `Repository` CR.
 The valid values for this field are: